-If your family photo session will be taking place indoors, consider getting fall photoshoot outfits that will easily complement the interior décor.
+If your family photo session will be taking place indoors, like for a Christmas card, consider getting fall photoshoot outfits that will easily complement the interior décor.
 At all costs, ensure the background does not outshine the models.
 Also, let the family consider their home's interior décor, especially the walls.
 After all, they will be displaying the photos on their walls.
 If their house theme is a white muted tone, it will not be ideal for them to wear bold and bright outfits.

 8. Go Classic Instead of Trendy

 The good thing about trendy outfits is the vibe they bring at the moment.
 However, their relevancy tends to fade over time, which might make the photos less preferred by the family in a couple of years.
 Because of this, go for classic fall photo outfits.
 They will still be relevant in years to come, and you can comfortably display them with pride.
 No cringing!